Meringue Swirl Cookies

 - Using a hand mixer, beat the egg whites and cream of tartar until soft peaks form (when you pull out the beaters, there should be a soft domes that form).

 - Mix together the sugar and corn starch, then gradually add the mixture to the egg whites.
 Mix until stiff peaks form, then fold in the extract.

 - Fit a pastry bag with a medium-size fluted nozzle.
-In the pastry bag, allow one drop of red food dye to run down the inside of the bag along the seam.
+In the pastry bag, allow one drop of food colouring to run down the inside of the bag along the seam (alternatively, if you have gel you can actually use a paint brush to add it to the seam).
 Carefully spoon the egg white mixture into the bag.
 Squeeze out each meringue, about 2 inches across and ½ inch high.